Asante Traditional Buildings

 The shrine’s fabric looked in reasonable condition – the roof possibly needed rethatching but, no doubt, this is normal every few years for such structures.
 But as a “tourist attraction” it was very low key (not that this should necessarily be regarded as a negative!!).
 A couple of signs advertising its UNESCO status lay rusting on the ground alongside the building.

 Kumasi is a large city (pop c 1.5 million) and its traffic is chaotic.
-Having reached the centre and your hotel you might be tempted to stay there for its sights (Market, palace etc).
+Having reached the centre and your hotel you might be tempted to stay there for its sights (Market, palace and museum etc).
 The Besease shrine is pretty low key but having reached Kumasi it is worth going back out to take it in I feel.

 Els Slots